 $F\mu C$ was introduced in nv98 for PCRYPT, an engine meant to offload some cryptographic operations. $F\mu C$ was then reused for PDAEMON and many more engines of the Fermi family.
 This feature-rich ISA is now being used to implement some of the interface between the host and the hardware of some engines thus bringing a lot more flexibility to the hardware's interfaces with the host.
-An assembler has been written for this ISA and is available under the name envyas in the envytools repository [12].
-A $F\mu C$ LLVM backend project was also started but never gained traction and was later deleted.
+An assembler has been written for this ISA and is available under the name envyas in the envytools repository [10].
+An experimental Open Source $F\mu C$ compiler [31] has been developed by Shinpei Kato and his research team for their needs.
+It is implemented as an LLVM backend and will require some modifications in order to be able to produce binaries for PDAEMON.

 PDAEMON is an engine meant to offload some operations usually performed by the host driver.
 It is clocked at 200 MHz, has a memory management unit (MMU), has access to all the registers of the GPU and direct access to PTHERM.
 It also supports timers, interrupts and can redirect the interrupts from the GPU to itself instead of the host.
 Several independent communication channels with the host are also available.
 Surprisingly, it also has performance counters to monitor some engines' activity along with its own.
 In other words, PDAEMON is a fully-programmable "computer" with lowlatency access to the GPU that can perform more efficiently whatever operation the host can do.
 However, it cannot perform heavy calculations in a timely fashion because of its limited clock frequency.

-For more information about PDAEMON's capabilities, please read hwdocs/pdaemon.txt and all the files from hw-docs/fuc/ found in the envytools repository [12].
+For more information about PDAEMON's capabilities, please read hwdocs/pdaemon.txt and all the files from hw-docs/fuc/ found in the envytools repository [10].